Your child with special needs: How to conquer independent bathing

-This month’s topic in the “Functional Skills for Kids” blog hop is the Personal Care, so check out the landing page for the rest of our posts and information on all things related!
+This month’s topic in the “Functional Skills for Kids” blog hop is Personal Care, so check out the landing page for the rest of our posts and information on all things related!

 Children with special needs CAN be taught to be more independent.
 This is important for their quality of life, as well as yours.
 Some parents dig in even harder to do everything for their child with special needs.

-Let’s Face it, You won’t always be there for them.
+Let’s face it, you won’t always be there for them.